jonafi/hw-5.9.20/README.md

 - Gluten Free!

 #Bugs:
-- Can not prevent blank and invalid city names from being stored in queue :-/
+- Can not prevent invalid city names from being stored in queue :-/